KLab-UT/NGS_mapping_and_phylodist/README.md

 # whiptail_mapping_and_phylogenetic_distance
 Scripts used to examine the difference in depth percentage between 28 vertibrate genomes and sexual species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data.

+# research question
+How does the percentage of reads mapped to each genome vary between the vertibrates we mapped to.

+# Hypothesis
+I assume that the percentage of reads mapped is positively correlated with the recency of the vertebrates common ancestor with Aspidoscelis species. (ie. how closely related the vertebrate is with aspidoscelis.)

+# Predictions within hypothesis
+I suspect it wont be perfect and there will be data that makes us scratch our heads.

+# Methods
+Run raw reads through pipeline. clean raw reads before mapping them to the 28 vertebrate genomes.
+Then merge the bam files to simplify and determine % of reads mapped to each genome.
 ---

 # Contents